Get insider access

 4. Best Budget Over-The-Range Microwave

 If you want to save counter space with a microwave installed over your stove, the best over-the-range microwave we've tested is the GE JVM3160RFSS.
 This simple microwave is available in several colors, including Black, Stainless Steel, and White, which is nice if you want to save money without sacrificing aesthetics.
-This microwave isn't quite as fast as the previous pick but still heats food quickly.
-It has a wider cooking chamber suitable for heating bigger dishes like lasagnas and casseroles.
+This microwave isn't as fast as the Toshiba EM925A5A-BS but still heats food quickly.
+It also boasts a wider cooking chamber for heating bigger dishes like lasagnas and casseroles.

-It lacks a steam sensor and a way to mute its controls, so it lacks extra features.
-However, its cooktop fan and light can each be set to two different levels.
-The light inside makes it easy to see into the cooking chamber while it's running, and you can switch off the turntable when heating food in bigger dishes that might interfere with the rotation.
+However, it lacks a steam sensor and a way to mute its controls, so it's light on extra features.
+That said, its cooktop fan and light can each be set to two different levels.
+The light inside makes it easy to see into the cooking chamber while it's running, and you can switch off the turntable when heating food in bigger dishes that might interfere with its rotation.

 See our review